-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - d An institution that provides access to the Internet in some form, usually for money.(Internet Service Provider)

-5 Multiple Choice Questions
+5 Multiple choice questions

 Network → A place where information goes into or out of a computer, or both.

 PDF → A common format for image files, especially suitable for images containing large areas of the same color.
 (Graphic Interchange Format)

 JPEG → JPEG is most preferred format for image files.(Joint Photographic Experts Group)